mozilla/firefoxos-quick-start/guide.md

 Check the [WebAPI](https://wiki.mozilla.org/WebAPI) page frequently to keep up to date with device API statuses!

-##WebRT APIs##
+##WebRT APIs (Permissions-based APIs)##
-There are a number of [WebAPI](https://wiki.mozilla.org/WebAPI)s which are available but require permissions to be enabled.
+There are a number of [WebAPIs](https://wiki.mozilla.org/WebAPI) which are available but require permissions for that specific feature to be enabled.
 Apps may register permission requests within the `manifest.webapp` file:

 	// New key in the manifest: "permissions"
 	// Request access to any number of APIs